Facebook Messenger, quite possibly the most widely used mobile messaging platform, will soon display ads.

 Facebook uploaded a video showing how ads will work on Messenger.
-Clicking an ad apparently causes you to leave the app entirely.
+Clicking an ad will bring you to the website of the company or it can also open a conversation with the business within the Messenger app.
 It will just open up a tab, which you can dismiss.
 Also, because the ad shown in the demonstration contains an image, the whole placement looks much, much bigger than the typical message rows.

 Besides direct placements on the home screen, businesses using Messenger can already send sponsored ads to users that messaged their business prior.
 Stan Chudnovsky, head of product for Messenger, said that ads will make the platform profitable.

 "There are some other business models we are exploring as well, but they're all around ads one way or another," he said.